mohitbagra/azure-devops-extensions/src/Apps/BugBashPro/README.md

 ![Group](images/homepage.jpg)

-To create a new bug bash instance, click "New", which opens the bug bash editor
+To create a new bug bash instance, click "New Bug Bash", which opens the bug bash editor in a side panel

 ![Group](images/editor.jpg)